 Develop a portfolio to highlight your work and show your skills to prospective employers or clients.

-A curriculum vitae, or CV, is similar to a resume but provides more details, has a different format and targets specific position types.
+A curriculum vitae, or CV, is like a resume but provides more details, has a different format and targets specific position types.

 In addition to your resume, LinkedIn is one of the most popular items that hiring managers use to review potential job candidates.
 Make sure your LinkedIn profile is complete so that a hiring manager will notice you.

-Using the right keywords can move your resume to the top of the stack.
+Using the right keywords can move your resume to the top of the stack for hiring managers.

 Occupational Outlook Handbook